Gnaily/SoftwareDev_sundown/README.md

 <h3><i>Hey, That's my Fish!</i> Implementation</h3>
 <b>How to Run</b>
 <p>For now, in the absence of an executable, navigate to the HeyThatsMyFishMain.java file and run the main method from an IDE.
 There are three example boards available/instantiated in the main method: One with no holes and a random number of fish on tiles, one with holes and a random number of fish on tiles, and lastly a board with no holes and a fixed number of fish on the tiles.
 They are named noHolesBoard, holesBoard, and constantFishNumBoard, respectively.
-Pick your favorite board and use it as an argument to instantiate the HexBoardView that will call draw.Game().
+Pick your favorite board and use it as an argument to instantiate the HexBoardView that calls draw.Game().
 Run the main method to view the view.</p>

 # Navigating Directories
   <b>Model</b>